Analyzing billion-objects catalog interactively: Apache Spark for physicists: Introduction

-After presenting in a "physicist's language" what \spark is and what's its advantages are for data analysis in \sect{sec:spark}, we describe how to start using \spark in \py in \sect{sec:tools}.
-Then we design and optimize several \spark commands in \sect{sec:ana} with progressive complexity leading to a full tomographic analysis over a simulated set of 10-years of LSST galactic data (\sect{sec:tomo}).
-Several options will be explored and performances discussed.
+After presenting in a physicist's language what \spark is and what its advantages are for data analysis in \sect{sec:spark}, we describe how to start using \spark in \py in \sect{sec:tools}.
+Then we design and optimize several \spark commands in \sect{sec:ana} with increasing complexity leading to a full tomographic analysis over a simulated set of 10-years of LSST-like galactic data (\sect{sec:tomo}).
+Several options are explored and performances discussed. \ref{sec:appendix} presents a more realistic treatment of photometric uncertainties.